andreamoro-git/BM-Spatial-SIR/README.md

 - \* class_averageStats.py contains the averageStats class used to compute average statistics for several replications of each simulation.
 The class accepts as input a list of objects of the spatialSAYDR class

+- \* class_simul_policy.py contains class and code to generate policy simulations reported in the external appendix

 - sim-paper.py contains all code used to run simulations of the spatial_SIR.
 All simulation data generated in sim_base is saved in gzipped pickle format in output/ The file contains lists of objects corresponding to the estimated model, each object is one replication of a model simulation

 - fig-paper.py contains all code used to generate the figures in the paper

 - sim-appendix.py code to run simulations of spatial_SIR models necessary to generate appendix figures

-- fig-appendiz.py code to generate appendix figures
+- fig-appendix.py code to generate appendix figures

 - input/ directory containing input data